andreaskaris/metallb-converter/README.md

 read resources from all namespaces in the cluster, convert them and print the result to standard out or to a provided target directory.
 Alternatively, you can also provide an input directory to convert AddressPools stored in YAML files.

+## Getting the tool

+Either get the latest release from the [releases page](https://github.com/andreaskaris/metallb-converter/releases) or build the latest version with the instructions below.

 ## Building the tool

 To build the tool, run: